-Statista says that the AR market will reach $198 billion by 2025, a 56 fold jump from the present value of 3.5 billion.
+Statista says that the AR market will reach $198 billion by 2025, a 56-fold jump from the present value of 3.5 billion.
 Augmented Reality is already becoming a part of everyday life and is visible in multiple forms.

-The best examples include the worldwide sensation Pokemon Go, sportswear giant Lacoste, cosmetic brand Sephora making the most of AR.
+The best examples include the worldwide sensation Pokemon Go, sportswear giant Lacoste, and cosmetic brand Sephora making the most of AR.

 What is Blockchain Technology?